Squash Courts need to be saved for future generations of squash players.

 Local man saves club in Torquay

-His connection to the club, he played there as a junior and his mother used to manage the facility, this shows that squash has played an important factor in his and saved jobs, as well as continued the legacy as the only squash club in the area and continue to boost squash participation in the locality can continue.
+His connection to the club – he played there as a junior, and his mother used to manage the facility – shows that squash has played an important factor in his life and saved jobs, as well as continued the legacy as the only squash club in the area and continued to boost squash participation in the locality.

 Lobbying to save Squash in Essex

-As a result, DW Fitness, a nationwide health chain owned by Dave Whelan; stepped in and bought the club, but a dispute is still going over the number of squash courts at the club.
-The club has two squash courts, with 100 causal users and about 50 league players, and the owners are threatening to remove one of the courts.
+As a result, DW Fitness, a nationwide health chain owned by Dave Whelan, stepped in and bought the club, but a dispute is still going on over the number of squash courts at the club.
+The club has two squash courts, with 100 casual users and about 50 league players, and the owners are threatening to remove one of the courts.

-The key word from the fitness analyst keynote speech is innovation; maybe it is time independent leisure club owners (with squash courts) look at a new strategic marketing direction and should consider using squash as a CSR activity of widening participation in squash as a tool of engaging with the local community.
+The keyword from the fitness analyst keynote speech is innovation; maybe it is time independent leisure club owners (with squash courts) look at a new strategic marketing direction and consider using squash as a CSR activity of widening participation in squash as a tool of engaging with the local community.

-However, from my observation, having worked in the health club sector; I noticed that most private sports and leisure clubs with racquet facilities, either managed by member committees or a part of a big chain, seem to have invested a lot of money has on tennis with a hope to produce a new Andy Murray, but I ask how about squash?
+However, from my observation, having worked in the health club sector, I noticed that most private sports and leisure clubs with racquet facilities, either managed by member committees or a part of a big chain, seem to have invested a lot of money on tennis with a hope to produce a new Andy Murray, but I ask, how about squash?

-Wouldn’t it make financial sense to invest in squash programs in finding the next British star of squash?
-Yes, as the UK has a strong Squash legacy and needs to continue in keeping the sport strong for future generations.
+Wouldn’t it make financial sense to invest in squash programmes in finding the next British star of squash?
+Yes, as the UK has a strong Squash legacy and needs to continue keeping the sport strong for future generations.

 #SAVE OUR SQUASH COURTS